benjaminHilder/User-Storage-Contract/README.md

 # User Storage Contract

-This project demonstrates of a smart contract that can store, update and delete users from a smart contract
+This project demonstrates of a smart contract that can store, update, read and delete users from a smart contract